Join the #cleanermarina movement

 Why be a cleaner marina

-Trees, plants and wild flowers are incredibly important for our keeping our global ecosystem balanced, healthy and cool.
-They are also hugely important to our wellbeing - our physical and mental health.
+Trees, plants and wild flowers are incredibly important for our keeping our global ecosystem balanced, healthy and cool, not least because they absorb carbon dioxide.
+They are also home to a whole host of creatures and insects that keep our food chains and global food production running, and are hugely important to our wellbeing and mental health, too.

 Plant and re-wild whether in pots, beds, baskets or the ground!
-Remember to keep your local ecosystem in mind and plant vegetation native to your area.
+Remember to keep your local ecosystem in mind and plant vegetation native to the local area.

 Anti-fouling and bottom-scrubbing.

-Let's make sure we keep these toxins out of our seas and encourage a shift to better antifouling!
+Let's make sure we keep these toxins out of our seas!

-With over 8 million tonnes of plastic heading into our waters each year, there is a lot to clean-up and our marinas are usually safe-havens of slow moving water, which means waste can collect quickly here, and often.
+With 10million plus tonnes of plastic heading into our waters each year, there is a lot to clean-up and as safe-havens of slow waters and limited tides, waste can collect quickly here, and often.

-Beach cleans and marina cleans are also a great way to get everyone together for a social AND tidy up, particularly when there is no wind for sailing!
+Organising beach and marina cleans are also a great way to get everyone together for a social AND a tidy up!

 Anchoring and mooring rules.